Brother: Authorities told family that body of missing Missouri ER doctor was found in Arkansas

 Richard Forsyth said the last person his brother texted with was a woman to whom his brother had recently gotten engaged.
 The last time Richard saw him was a few days before he went missing.

 “We had dinner Wednesday before he disappeared, and we sat and talked for three hours,” Richard Forsyth said.
 “I told him this is the happiest I’d seen him in a long time.
-His divorce was final May 11, and I think that gave him energy for future.”
+His divorce was final May 11, and I think that gave him energy for the future.”

 Phone and email messages left Tuesday with Cassville police were not immediately returned.
 Police have said there were no signs of foul play.